JRMC-PR/holbertonschool-higher_level_programming/README.md

 The `python-hello_world` folder contains exercises related to basic Python syntax and programming concepts.
 These exercises include:

-- `0-run`: A script that prints "Hello, World!" to the console.
-- `1-run_inline`: A script that prints "Hello, World!" to the console using an inline command.
 - `2-print.py`: A script that prints a specific string to the console.
 - `3-print_number.py`: A script that prints a specific number to the console.
 - `4-print_float.py`: A script that prints a specific float to the console.